 Mark Walterfang, Maria A Di Biase, Vanessa L Cropley, Andrew M Scott, Graeme O'Keefe, Dennis Velakoulis, Kunthi Pathmaraj, Uwe Ackermann, Christos Pantelis

-OBJECTIVE: To test the hypothesis that neuroinflammation is a key process in adult Niemann-Pick type C (NPC) disease, we undertook PET scanning utilizing a ligand binding activated microglia on 9 patients and 9 age- and sex-matched controls.
-METHOD: We scanned all participants with the PET radioligand 11C-(R)-PK-11195 and undertook structural MRI to measure gray matter volume and white matter fractional anisotropy (FA).
-RESULTS: We found increased binding of 11C-(R)-PK-11195 in total white matter compared to controls (p < 0.01), but not in gray matter regions, and this did not correlate with illness severity or duration.
-Gray matter was reduced in the thalamus (p < 0.0001) in patients, who a..View full abstract
+Objective: To test the hypothesis that neuroinflammation is a key process in adult Niemann-Pick type C (NPC) disease, we undertook PET scanning utilizing a ligand binding activated microglia on 9 patients and 9 age- and sex-matched controls.
+Method: We scanned all participants with the PET radioligand 11C-(R)-PK-11195 and undertook structural MRI to measure gray matter volume and white matter fractional anisotropy (FA).
+Results: We found increased binding of 11C-(R)-PK-11195 in total white matter compared to controls (p < 0.01), but not in gray matter regions, and this did not correlate with illness severity or duration.
+Gray matter was reduced in the thalamus (p < 0.0001) in patient..View full abstract

 This study was funded by award of the Royal Melbourne Hospital Research Medal to Mark Walterfang in 2016, which carried with it a research stipend.